haijeploeg/excludarr/README.md

 **A:** You can list all the available providers for your specific locale using the `excludarr providers list` command.
 This should give you a list of all the available providers.
 Simply copy the full name and insert it in the configuration file.

 ##

+**Q:** Does excludarr still support Sonarr V2?

+**A:** No, Sonarr V2 is EOL (End Of Life) and therefor not supported by Excludarr.
+Please upgrade to Sonarr V3: https://forums.sonarr.tv/t/v3-is-now-officially-stable-v2-is-eol/27858

+##